Introduction to Income Taxes for Ride-Sharing Drivers

-In accordance with the rules and regulations outlined by the Canada Revenue Agency (CRA), ride-sharing drivers such as Uber and Lyft Partners are self-employed and are required to file their Canadian income taxes as being self-employed.
-That means that in addition to the usual income tax forms, the T1 General and the Schedule 1, you will need to report your self-employed income on Form T2125, Statement of Business or Professional Activities.
+In accordance with the rules and regulations outlined by the Canada Revenue Agency (CRA), Uber drivers, Uber Eats, Lyft, Skip the dishes or other ride-sharing drivers are self-employed and are required to file their Canadian income taxes as being self-employed.
+That means that in addition to the usual income tax forms, the Income Tax and Benefits Return, you will need to report your self-employed income on Form T2125, Statement of Business or Professional Activities.

-In order to begin the process of completing your tax return, there is some information that you will need to gather related to your income, expenses, mileage and other tax-related expenses, such as;
+In order to begin the process of completing your tax return electronically using Netfile services, there is some information that you will need to gather related to your income, expenses, mileage and other tax-related expenses, such as;

-- Your Annual Tax Summary from your Ride-share partner
+- Your Annual Tax Summary from Uber, Lyft, or your Ride-share partner

 - Your total vehicle mileage driven for the year – Odometer reading from the beginning of the year and at the end of the year

 - Kilometres were driven for business and personal

 - Any other tax documents and slips related to other employment (if applicable)